XanderStrike/bot-honeypot/README.md

-# 🤖 Bot Honeypot
+# Bot Honeypot

 A tiny honeypot that catches misbehaving bots and web scrapers in the act.
-Because if you're going to ignore robots.txt, you might as well end up in our hall of shame.

 ## What it does

-1. Presents a perfectly normal webpage
-2. ...with an invisible link that only bots would find
-3. ...which is explicitly marked as off-limits in robots.txt
-4. Keeps a running tally of naughty visitors
-5. Also tracks vulnerability probing attempts, because why not?
+Presents a set of traps for automated web agents:

+* An invisible link to a route disallowed in robots.txt
+* A route only present in a javascript comment
+* A route only present in the robots.txt, where it's disallowed
+* Logging for 404s, showing vulnerability probers

 ## Running